ScazLab/ScazLab.github.io/_posts/2020-05-18-ROS-Docker-Setup.md

  `sudo docker run -it -v ~/.ssh:/root/.ssh -v <path-to-wodoto-repository>:/root/catkin_ws --network host --env ROS_MASTER_URI=http://<hostname>:11311 --name ros ros:melodic-desktop-full`

  - Add the [following lines](https://github.com/ScazLab/wodoto/blob/master/Docker_Files/.bash_profile) to your `~/.bash_profile` file on your local machine replacing `path-to-repository` and `hostname` appropriately.

+## Commands to Start and Test the ROS Docker

+- Run the ROS Docker Container created in the previous step by:
+`sudo docker start ros`
+`docker exec -it ros bash`
+After running this, we would have entered inside the container, and the prompt will change to `root@<hostname>:/# `

+- Inside the container source the `setup.sh` file by running:
+`source /opt/ros/melodic/setup.sh`

+- Check if the `catkin_ws` is present inside the `root` directory inside the container.

+- The code files should be present inside `root/catkin_ws/` and the ROS packages should be present inside `root/catkin_ws/src`

+- Run `catkin_make` inside `root/catkin_ws`.
+After `catkin_make`, check if `build` and `devel` directories are created inside the `catkin_ws`.
+Then run:
+`source devel/setup.bash`

+- Run the following series of commands to test if we have a running ROS installation and can publish on a topic from within the container.
+`roscore &`
+`:`
+`rostopic pub -r 1 /test std_msgs/String "test" &`
+`:`
+These commands mean that we first run `roscore` in the background, and publish a `test` message on the `/test` topic and send that process to the background.

+- In order to check if the message was published on the topic run:
+`rostopic list`
+The topic `/test` should appear on the list.

+- To verify if the `test` message is being published on the `/test` topic run:
+`rostopic echo /test`

 ## Instructions for using the same container every time

+## (Shortcuts) for Working with the Docker